Variables and Conditions

 • || OR

-Additionally you can use brackets ( ) to group parts together and specify the order in which the individual parts of a combined condition are evaluated.
+Additionally, you can use parentheses ( ) to group parts together and specify the order in which the individual parts of a combined condition are evaluated.

-When checking if a value is empty one needs to remember that there are different possibilities here:
+When checking if a value is empty, there are different possibilities to consider:

 Example Usages of Variables and Conditions

-The simplest usecase for variables and conditions is to switch a layer on and off.
-To do so simply create a Variable, we use "ShowCustomButtons" as the name for this example
+The simplest use case for variables and conditions is to switch the visibility of a layer on and off.
+To do so, simply create a Variable — let's use "ShowCustomButtons" as the name for this example.

-In the variable settings set it to "Options" (1), click add option (2) and add a true and false option (3).
-We can add labels (4) to these options as well, lets type in "Show" and "Hide" for the example.
+In the variable settings, set it to "Options" (1), click "Add option" (2), and add true and false options (3).
+We can also add labels (4) to these options — let's type in "Show" and "Hide" for this example.

 The next step is to add our custom layer.

-Lets add 2 Behaviors on our buttons.
-To do this we click the layer (1), select the two components by dragging (2), right click them and choose Create Behaviors (3).
-By default reactor will create dummy behaviors that show their button name and layer path.
+Let's add two Behaviors to our buttons.
+To do this, we click the layer (1), select the two components by dragging (2), right-click them, and choose Create Behaviors (3).
+By default, Reactor will create dummy behaviors that show their button name and layer path.

-We also need to map one of the encoder of our controller to the variable we just created.
-Simply click the component, choose System->Change Variable from the sidebar and select the Variable ShowCustomButtons
+We also need to map one of the encoders of our controller to the variable we just created.
+Simply click the component, choose System -> Change Variable from the sidebar, and select the Variable ShowCustomButtons.

-Finally we need to add an Active-If condition on our layer.
-Therefore click the layer, and select Add Active-If Condition in the inspector.
+Finally, we need to add an Active-If condition to our layer.
+To do this, click the layer and select Add Active-If Condition in the inspector.

-On the left side we will click the yellow pen and select our variable (ShowCustomButtons).
-On the right side we can just type out true.
+On the left side, click the yellow pencil and select the variable ShowCustomButtons.
+On the right side, you can just type out true.

-To check the result activate simulation mode (ctrl/cmd+e) and change the variable using th encoder, it should look like so:
+To check the result, activate simulation mode (ctrl/cmd+e) and change the variable using the encoder.
+It should look like this: